ehmatthes/pcc/solutions/chapter_9.md

 Output:

 ```
-The Nugget
+The Mean Queen
-Breakfast
+pizza

-The Nugget serves wonderful Breakfast food.
+The Mean Queen serves wonderful pizza.

-The Nugget is open.
+The Mean Queen is open.
 Come on in!
 ```

 [top](#)